Dwight Gooden: Batting and fielding

-For a pitcher, Gooden was an above average hitter, posting a .196 batting average (145-for-741) with 60 runs, 15 doubles, 5 triples, 8 home runs, 67 RBI and 14 bases on balls.
+For a pitcher, Gooden was an above average hitter, posting a .196 batting average (145-for-741) with 60 runs, 15 doubles, 5 triples, 8 home runs, 67 RBI, and 14 bases on balls.
 He recorded a .950 fielding percentage, which was five points lower than the league average at his position.

 Retirement

-Gooden retired in 2001 after he was cut by the Yankees in spring training, ending his career with a record of 194–112.
+Gooden retired in March 2001 after he was cut by the Yankees in spring training, ending his career with a record of 194–112.
 More than half of those wins came before age 25.

 Gooden appeared on the 2006 Baseball Hall of Fame ballot.
-He was named on only 17, or 3.3 percent, of the 520 voting writers' ballots, and, having been named on less than 5 percent of the total ballots, was removed from future HOF consideration.
+He was named on only 17 ballots, which was 3.3 percent of the 520 writers' ballots.
+Because he named on fewer than 5 percent of the ballots, he was removed from future writers ballots.

 After retiring, Gooden took a job in the Yankees' front office.
 He acted as the go-between man during free agent contract negotiations between his nephew, Gary Sheffield, and the Yankees prior to the 2004 season.
-In July 2009 he was hired as a vice president of community relations for Atlantic League's Newark Bears.
+In July 2009, he was hired as a vice president of community relations for Atlantic League's Newark Bears.
 He left the post in November of the same year.

 Gooden appeared at the Shea Stadium final celebration on September 28, 2008, the first time he had appeared at Shea Stadium since 2000.
 On April 13, 2009, he made an appearance at the newly opened Citi Field.
 Gooden spontaneously signed his name to a wall on the inside of the stadium.
 The Mets initially indicated that they would remove the signature, but soon decided instead to move the part of the wall with Gooden's writing to a different area of the stadium and acquire additional signatures from other popular ex-players.
 On August 1, 2010, he was officially inducted into the Mets Hall of Fame along with Darryl Strawberry, Frank Cashen, and Davey Johnson.
-He also threw out the ceremonial first pitch on the same day to Gary Carter.
+That day, Gooden threw out the ceremonial first pitch to Gary Carter.

-VH1 Network announced June 11, 2011, that he would be a patient in VH1's fifth season of the reality show Celebrity Rehab with Dr. Drew.
+VH1 announced on June 11, 2011, that Gooden would be a patient on an upcoming season of the reality show Celebrity Rehab with Dr. Drew.

+Gooden's number 16 was retired by the Mets on April 14, 2024.